Colima: Colonial era

-The port of Manzanillo, then called Santiago de Buena Esperanza, played a large part in the expeditions northwards ordered by Hernán Cortés, which later led to the discovery of Las Californias — the Baja California Peninsula and Alta California.
+The port of Manzanillo, then called Santiago de Buena Esperanza, played a large part in the expeditions northwards ordered by Hernán Cortés, which later led to the European discovery of Las Californias — the Baja California Peninsula and Alta California.
 Cortés de San Buenaventura set out to conquer towards the north, covering the rest of the state and into what is now southern Sinaloa.
 Later the port would be a target for pirates as the Manila galleons would unload materials from the Spanish East Indies here.
 These pirates would include Francis Drake and Thomas Cavendish.
 The last major battle against pirates at Manzanillo was in 1615 with Captain Sebastián Vizcaino defending the port against Dutch pirate Joris van Speilbergen.

-However, Colima would lose territory during the colonial period to 1822, and further into the 19th century.
-With the creation of Nueva Galicia in 1531, Colima lost its territories north of the Cihuatlán or Marabasco River and the region south of Lake Chapala.
+Colima lost territory during the colonial period to 1822, and further into the 19th century.
+With the creation of Nueva Galicia in 1531, it lost its territories north of the Cihuatlán or Marabasco River and the region south of Lake Chapala.
 In 1550, Colima lost the provinces of Autlán and Amula.
 By the end of the 16th century, it lost the Motines region, now part of Michoacán and in the 19th century the Xilotlán region to Jalisco.

 From the early colonial period, Colima was a province that answered to Mexico City.
 In 1789, the parish of Colima was incorporated into the diocese of Guadalajara.
 In 1796, Colima was converted into a sub delegation of the province of Guadalajara.

 One colonial area industry in Colima was the production of "coconut wine" — an alcoholic beverage distilled from date palm fruit and coconut.
 One of the first introduced crops was cacao in the 16th century, with coconut, sugar cane, and cotton coming after.
 Other crops such as rice, indigo and vanilla would be introduced later.